-BOILER RATINGS AND CAPACITIES
+BOILER RATINGS & CAPACITIES

-These boilers must stand on a noncombustible floor.
-If installed on a combustible floor, please refer to the Repair Parts section in the back of this manual for the appropriate Combustible Floor Base part number.
+Boilers must stand on a noncombustible floor.
+If installed on a combustible floor, please refer to the Repair Parts manual for the appropriate Combustible Floor Base part number.

-These Gas-Fired Hot Water Boilers are low pressure, sectional cast iron boilers Design Certified by CSA (Canadian Standards Association) for use with Natural and Propane Gases.
-They are constructed and hydrostatically tested for a maximum working pressure of 50psi (pounds per square inch) in accordance with A.S.M.E.
-(American Society of Mechanical Engineers) Boiler and Pressure Vessel Code Section IV Standards for cast iron heating boilers.
+Gas-Fired Hot Water Boilers are low pressure, sectional cast iron boilers Design Certified by CSA (Canadian Standards Association) for use with Natural and Propane Gases.
+They are constructed and hydrostatically tested for a maximum working pressure of 50 psi (pounds per square inch) in accordance with A.S.M.E.
+(American Society of Mechanical Engineers) Boiler and Pressure Vessel Code, Section IV, Rules for Construction of Heating Boilers.